rstraub/rstraub.github.io/_drafts/cupcake-kata.md

 comments: true
 ---

-Code and Sweets.
+Code and cupcakes.
 Sounds great doesn't it?
-Let's see what a code kata combining them can teach you.
+Let's see what a code kata combining these can teach you.

 ## Code Kata With a Topping of Design Patterns

 Any form of mastery demands practice, and this code kata can help master a few specific skills too.

-[The Cupcake kata](https://codingdojo.org/kata/cupcake/) is aimed at improving your proficiency at Design Patterns (though it could be solved without them).
+[The Cupcake kata](https://codingdojo.org/kata/cupcake/) is aimed at improving your proficiency at Design Patterns (though it could be solved without them.)
 What sets it apart is that is does so by offering a fun little puzzle as the context for applying them.

 Curious what the puzzle is about?
 Read on.